Pen and Ink Drawing Lessons - A Detailed Drawing Technique

 Choosing Your Subject

-Buildings are a very suitable subject for ink drawing as the flat planes of their walls and roofs lend themselves naturally to ink drawing techniques such as cross hatching and stippling.
+The way that the buildings stack up helps us to convey a sense of depth without the complications of perspective drawing.
+Buildings viewed from a high eye level are a very suitable subject for ink drawing as the flat planes of their walls and roofs lend themselves naturally to techniques such as cross hatching and stippling.

 Selecting an area to draw.